IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

 198,197,196,195,194,193
 ```

-Wow, it really does just look like a simple xor.
-If we xor 'a' with 36, 82, 20, and 198, we get `45 33 75 A7`.
-And surprise, we can find these bytes and more in the executable.
+Wow, it really does just look like a simple XOR.
+If we XOR 'a' with 36, 82, 20, and 198, then we get `45 33 75 A7`; and surprise, we can find these bytes and more in the executable.

 ![speakeasy-7](/uploads/2021-08-03/speakeasy-7.png)